livMatS/dtool-lookup-server-notification-plugin/README.rst

 Features
 --------

-- Emulate an elastic search server: Listen to elastic search notifications from an S3-compatible storage backend
+- Listen to elastic search notifications from an S3-compatible storage backend

 Introduction